cloudmesh/cloudmesh-installer/FAQ.md

     cms help vm

-## I used anaconda

-In case you used anaconda, please contact the TA Bo who is using anaconda and can give instructions.

-## Something is different and I can not figure it out

-Get in contact with Gregor, he is not available Thursday and Friday morning, but otherwise he is there if not in other meetings.
-We ran the installation on multiple students and TA's computers and if something does not work, please let us know. so we can help.

-## TheAzure cloud modules take a long tiem to install
+## The Azure cloud modules take a long tiem to install

-Yes it takes up to five minutes, On older machines may be longer.
+Yes it takes up to five minutes, on older machines may be longer.